Top WordPress Web Developers in Canada

 Since WordPress is an open source platform, it’s up to the designer/developer to integrate the right server, theme and plugins into the website.

-We primarily use Cloudways for hosting, Elementor for our page builder, Hello Elementor for our theme and Cloudflare for our CDN.
+We primarily use Cloudflare Enterprise for hosting and CDN, Elementor or GenerateBlocks for our page builder, and Hello Elementor or GeneratePress for our theme.

 From there, our standard suite of plugins includes WP RocketImagifyRank Math, Solid Security, JetEngine, and a few other miscellaneous plugins.
 We also use other plugins when clients have unique needs that call for extra tools or different solutions.